 Surging applicant pool volume

 First and foremost, more students are applying to top-tier colleges than ever before.
 Online application platforms and broader access to information have made applying easier and more widespread.
-UPenn alone saw a 34% increase in applications over just five years.
+Over eight cycles, UPenn’s applications grew nearly 80% — from 40,413 for the Class of 2021 to a peak of 72,544 for the Class of 2029.
 That directly translates to more highly-qualified applicants vying for the same number of seats.
+(As noted, the Class of 2030 saw a deliberate dip tied to the testing requirement — but the long-term trajectory is sharply upward.)

 Like most elite universities, Penn adopted a test-optional policy in response to the COVID-19 pandemic.
-This decision has opened the door to students who might not have applied in the past due to lower standardized test scores.
-While this does foster greater access, it also results in larger application pools and, paradoxically, increased competition.
+This decision opened the door to students who might not have applied in the past due to lower standardized test scores, fostering larger application pools and, paradoxically, increased competition.

 Penn’s pre-professional allure